This section of Ch. 6 will cover the following topics:

 In writing a summary, you have to judge what is important and what isn’t.
 The easiest way to do this is to “mark up” the document you want to summarize as you read–identifying the topic, the main supporting details, and any other significant points.
 Those notes are easily turned into a summary.

-Following is a summary of the essay “How to Mark a Book” by Mortimer Adler (available in Ch.
+Here is a one-paragraph summary of the essay “How to Mark a Book” by Mortimer Adler.
+That essay was assigned to be read in Ch.
+1.1, but you should re-read it again now, before you read this summary (the link is in Ch.
 8).
-This essay was assigned in Ch.
-1.1 but you should re-read it now, before reading the following summary.

 Mortimer J. Adler’s main point in the essay “How to Mark a Book” is that a reader must own a book, not just buy it.
 He defines “ownership” as understanding the material, not simply scanning the page with one’s eyes.
 Active reading, he says, involves marking up a book.
 He provides examples of how he does this: underlining, starring, circling key words or phrases, numbering, writing in the margins.
 If someone complains that writing notes slows down their reading, Adler explains that is the point: reading slowly and taking notes helps a reader understand and retain information.
 His final comment is crucial to the idea of “owning”: he recommends that readers not lend their annotated books to friends because “it is almost like giving your mind away” (138).

-Notice how the summary retains the key points of the original but omits many details.
+Notice the summary begins with a broad claim.
+It retains the key points of the original but omits many details.
 The information has been , avoiding Adler’s specific vocabulary.
-Phrases like “prelude to possession,” and “the soul of a book” belong to Adler.
+Phrases like “prelude to possession” and “the soul of a book” belong to Adler.
 Where a particularly well-written phrase is used, it is quoted and correctly.
-Also, the summary does NOT include the writer’s opinion.
+Also, this summary does NOT include the writer’s opinion.

 How to Write a Summary